OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 The Lord was angry with me because of you, and He swore that I would not cross the Jordan and enter the good land the Lord your God is giving you as your inheritance.

 ## Deuteronomy 4:22
-I will die in this land; I will not cross the Jordan; but you are about to cross over and take possession of that good land.
+I will remain in this land; I will not cross the Jordan; but you are about to cross over and take possession of that good land.

 ## Deuteronomy 4:23
-Be careful not to forget the covenant of the Lord your God that He made with you; do not make for yourselves an idol in the form of anything the Lord your God has forbidden.
+Be diligent not to forget the covenant of the Lord your God that He made with you; do not create an idol in any form that the Lord your God has forbidden.

 ## Deuteronomy 4:24
 For the Lord your God is a consuming fire, a jealous God.

 ## Deuteronomy 4:25
-After you have had children and grandchildren and have lived in the land a long time—if you then become corrupt and make any kind of idol, doing evil in the eyes of the Lord your God and arousing His anger,
+After you have had children and grandchildren and have lived in the land a long time—if you then become corrupt and create any kind of idol, doing what is evil in the eyes of the Lord your God and provoking His anger,

 ## Deuteronomy 4:26
 I call the heavens and the earth as witnesses against you today that you will quickly perish from the land that you are crossing the Jordan to possess.
 You will not live there long but will certainly be destroyed.

 ## Deuteronomy 4:27
-The Lord will scatter you among the peoples, and only a few of you will survive among the nations to which the Lord will drive you.
+The Lord will disperse you among the peoples, and only a few of you will remain among the nations to which the Lord will drive you.

 ## Deuteronomy 4:28
-There you will worship man-made gods of wood and stone, which cannot see or hear or eat or smell.
+There you will serve gods made by human hands, of wood and stone, which cannot see or hear or eat or smell.

 ## Deuteronomy 4:29
-But if from there you seek the Lord your God, you will find Him if you seek Him with all your heart and with all your soul.
+But if from there you seek the Lord your God, you will find Him if you search for Him with all your heart and with all your soul.

 ## Deuteronomy 4:30
 When you are in distress and all these things have happened to you, then in later days you will return to the Lord your God and obey His voice.